refeyn/h5view/README.md

 Features:

  - Can open and view datasets of any HDF5 files h5py can read
- - Navigate heiracical groups using a simple tree view
+ - Navigate hierarchical groups using a simple tree view
  - Can render >=1D data as tables
  - Can render >=2D data as images
  - Sensible display of strings and other 0D data
  - Displays dataset attributes and metadata (size, datatype, compression filters, etc.)

+# Installation

+Executable versions of this tool can be found under the releases tab on GitHub.
+Alternatively, h5view can be installed by pip (`pip install h5view`) and then run using the `h5view` command.

 # Development